 by Paul Doscher, New Hampshire Bulletin

-This story was written by Paul Doscher, a retired conservation professional, where this story first appeared.
+This story was written by Paul Doscher, a former retired conservation professional and contributor to the New Hampshire Bulletin, where this story first appeared.

 New Hampshire Bulletin is part of States Newsroom, a network of news bureaus supported by grants and a coalition of donors as a 501c(3) public charity.
 New Hampshire Bulletin maintains editorial independence.
 Contact Editor Dana Wormald for questions: email@example.com.
 Follow New Hampshire Bulletin on Facebook and Twitter